Daekkyn/inkscapeOptimizePath/README.md

 - Make sure to ungroup everything
 - Make sure that the paths use only absolute coordinates (see trick below)
 - Make sure to not have transforms on the paths.
 You can use the [Apply Transform](https://inkscape.org/en/~Klowner/★apply-transforms) extension to remove them
-- Select all the paths you want to optimize (currently only works with lines)
+- Select all the paths you want to optimize (currently only works with poly-lines)
 - Open the extension ('Extensions > Modify Path > Optimize Path')
 - Set the merge tolerance (0.1 should work in most cases)
+- Choose the Overwrite rule:
+	- "Allow" means that the result will be a single path which might (probably) will have some overlapping edges.
+	- "Allow none" means that the results will be multiple disconnected paths but there will be no overlapping edges.
+	- "Allow some" is an in-between, overlapping edges are allowed, but only in short numbers.
+This is probably the best choice in most cases.
 - Press Apply

 **Trick to remove relative coordinates**